 5. Wuthering Heights

 Read any study on Wuthering Heights and you’ll see scholars adulating the gothic, windswept beauty that this iconic setting contributes to Emily Brontë’s famous novel.
-While Wuthering Heights is actually the name of a house within the story, the setting encapsulated by the title is so much more: the misty moors, the sparse hills, the shadows run through with hard edges and thorns, the rotting foundations of the house and its land that serve as an undercurrent to the untamed passions that carry the plot.
+While Wuthering Heights is actually the name of a house within the story, the setting encapsulated by the title is so much more: the misty moors, the sparse hills, the rotting foundations of the house and its land that serve as an undercurrent to the untamed passions that carry the plot.

 Rather than being a direct plot device like the Daily Planet, the enigmatic beauty of Brontë’s setting seeps into every moment of the story.
 Wuthering Heights shows the raw power of the natural landscape as a direct parallel to the ragged, stripped-down power of barely contained love—both much darker and more dangerous than some other stories would have us think, and all the more beautiful and awe-inspiring because of it.